Exploring the Standard Model and Beyond from the Evidence of CE$\nu$NS with Reactor Antineutrinos in CONUS+

 Here, the neutrino magnetic moment $\mu_\nu$ is normalized by the Bohr magneton $\mu_B$, $m_e$ is the electron mass, and $\alpha_{\mathrm{EM}}$ is the electromagnetic fine structure constant.

 The limits from the $\chi^2$ analysis to the CONUS+ results are presented in Fig.~\ref{fig:magneticMoment}.
 Results from direct dark matter detection experiments through elastic neutrino-electron scattering~\cite{Giunti:2023yha} and coherent elastic neutrino-nucleus scattering~\cite{DeRomeri:2024hvc} are also shown.
 COHERENT has also placed limits using CsI and LAr~\cite{DeRomeri:2022twg}.
-The bound in the neutrino magnetic moment obtained from the CONUS+ results is $5.3\times10^{-10} \mu_B$ at 90\% C.L.
-This limit is less stringent than those obtained from electron scattering in dark matter direct detection experiments.
-Nevertheless, it remains among the strongest constraints for scattering with nuclei.
+The bound in the neutrino magnetic moment obtained from the CONUS+ results is $\mu_\nu$=$5.6\times10^{-10} \mu_B$ at 90\% C.L.
+This limit is less stringent than those obtained from electron scattering in dark matter direct detection experiments and approximately an order of magnitude higher than the constraints placed by other reactor experiments, such as TEXONO~\cite{TEXONO:2006xds} and GEMMA~\cite{Beda:2012zz}.
+Previous results from CONUS set a more stringent constraint, $\mu_\nu =5.2\times10^{-11} \mu_B$ at 90\% C.L.~\cite{Buck:2024bkh}, due to a significantly larger energy window and exposure compared to the CONUS+ results analyzed in this work.